Effects of Stellar Rotation in Parker's Hydrodynamic Stellar Wind Model: How Protostars and Strong Rotators Lose their

-We assume next that the flow variables as well as their derivatives vary continuously so there are no shocks anywhere in the region under consideration.
+We assume again for analytic simplicity that the flow variables as well as their derivatives vary continuously so there are no shocks anywhere in the region under consideration.

-Equations (1), (2), and (4) lead to\footnote{If gas is assumed to exhibit instead a polytropic behavior, according to $p\sim\rho^\gamma$, equation (5) turns out to maintain its form so (6) still holds and the dynamics remains qualitatively unchanged.
+Equations (1), (2), and (4) lead to\footnote{The structure of the stellar winds turns out to be similar for isothermal and polytropic gas flows (Maciel \cite{Mac}).
+If gas is assumed to exhibit instead a polytropic behavior, according to $p\sim\rho^\gamma$, equation (5) turns out to maintain its form so (6) still holds and the dynamics remains qualitatively unchanged.
 However, $a$ is no longer constant but varies with $r$, which leads to quantitative changes in the dynamics.}

 \beq\tag{5a} \lp v_r-\frac{a^2}{v_r}\rp\frac{dv_r}{dr}=\frac{2a^2}{r}-\frac{GM}{r^2} \eq

 or

 \beq\tag{5b} \frac{1}{v_r}\frac{dv_r}{dr}=\frac{2a^2\lp r-r_*\rp}{r^2\lp v_r^2-a^2\rp} \eq